noocyte/WeatherRouter/README.md

 1. **Set your start point** — click on the map or type a place name in the "Start location" field
 2. **Set your end point** — click again on the map or type in the "End location" field
+3. **Set departure time** — use the 24-hour time picker to choose when you're leaving (defaults to 1 hour from now)
-3. **Click "Plan Route"** — the app will calculate one or more route alternatives
+4. **Click "Plan Route"** — the app calculates one or more route alternatives with weather and warnings
-4. **Compare routes** — click on route cards in the sidebar or on the map polylines to highlight them
+5. **Compare routes** — click on route cards in the sidebar or on the map polylines to highlight them
+6. **Explore weather** — click weather markers on the map to see detailed forecasts at each point
+7. **Check tire recommendations** — each route card shows whether you need winter or summer tires
-5. **Drag markers** — reposition start/end by dragging the markers, then re-plan
+8. **Drag markers** — reposition start/end by dragging the markers, then re-plan
+9. **Clear** — reset everything with the Clear button to start over

 ---